Psudonem/socialMirror/readme.md

 - support more websites (myanimelist, goodreads, etc)
 - compiled language rewrite (either golang or c#)
 - create sub folder for outputted html files
-- make it easy to define your username in the mirrorMaster
+- ~make it easy to define your username in the mirrorMaster~ done, added user configuration
 - make it easy to edit the update.bat
 - make it platform agnostic (accepting batch and bash files)
 - build a local JSON database to store reviews in seperately instead of pulling a new RSS feed every time